-In accordance with State Law 59-67-420, "the State, acting through the State Board of Education, assumes no obligation to transport any student to or from school who lives within one and one-half miles of the school he attends, nor to provide transportation services extending within three-tenths of a mile walking distance of the residence of any student."
-If a student resides in a no transportation zone, the parent or guardian is responsible for providing transportation to and from school.
+In accordance with State Law 59-67-420, "the State, acting through the State Board of Education, assumes no obligation to transport any student to or from school who lives within one and one-half miles of the school he attends, nor to provide transportation services extending

 The school will only accept handwritten notes for any non-emergency changes to dismissal.
 The District understands that emergencies take place.
 Therefore, when these extreme situations occur, the parent/legal guardian will need to call the school.
 The school must be able to verify the parent/legal guardian's information before accepting a change to transportation for emergencies.
-When the school is not able to verify emergency changes to transportation the school will keep the student until the parent/legal guardian, or an authorized person on the student's information card can pick the student up.
+When the school is not able to verify emergency changes to transportation the school will keep the student until the parent/legal guardian, or an authorized person on the student's emergency contact list located in PowerSchool can pick the student up.
 The decision to allow the emergency transportation change is at the sole discretion of the principal or his/her designee.